concourse/concourse/CONTRIBUTING.md

 ### Running the acceptance tests (`testflight`)

 The `testflight` package contains tests that run against a real live Concourse.
-By default, it will run against `localhost:8080`, i.e. the `docker-compose up`'d Concourse.
+By default, it will run against `localhost:8080`, i.e. the `docker compose up`'d Concourse.

-If you've already got Concourse running via `docker-compose up`, you should be able to just run the acceptance tests by running `ginkgo` the same way you would run it for unit tests:
+If you've already got Concourse running via `docker compose up`, you should be able to just run the acceptance tests by running `ginkgo` the same way you would run it for unit tests: